 Symptoms and Signs

 Manifestations differ depending on the extent to which the LV and RV are initially affected.
-Clinical severity varies significantly and is usually classified according to the New York Heart Association (NYHA) system (see see New York Heart Association (NYHA) Classification of Heart Failure); the examples of ordinary activity may be modified for elderly, debilitated patients.
+Clinical severity varies significantly and is usually classified according to the New York Heart Association (NYHA) system (see Table 2: New York Heart Association (NYHA) Classification of Heart Failure); the examples of ordinary activity may be modified for elderly, debilitated patients.
 Because HF has such a broad range of severity, some experts suggest subdividing NYHA class III into A or B. The American College of Cardiology classifies HF as A, B, C, or D.

 Severe LV failure may cause pulmonary edema (see Pulmonary Edema) or cardiogenic shock (see Cardiogenic and obstructive shock).

 |PrintOpen table in new window